jesseharold/RPS-Multiplayer/README.md

 ## TODO:
  * update score on win, not on new game
- * watchers not updating when a new person connects, only on refresh
- * opponent not showing when waiting for you
  * 2 different chat classes not working
  * when a player disconnects, notify and put game back into waiting for player 2 mode